DXHeroes/knowledge-base-content/practices/infrastructure_as_code.md

 ### Risk

-With automation, you are lowering the risk of human error, and with configuration files instead of manual labour, you are increasing reliability (the system will always behave the same way).
-Using source control you can audit changes.
+With automation, you are lowering the risk of human error, and with configuration files instead of manual labor, you are increasing reliability (the system will always behave the same way).
+Using source control, you can audit changes.
 DevOps or Ops teams are able to write tests for your IaC.

 ## Problems Infrastructure As Code Helps to Solve
 * [Increased Cost](/problems/increased-cost)